Find the right defense attorney for free.

 While there is evidence that prisoners benefit from liberal visitation policies and that prisoners who are allowed visitation are better behaved while incarcerated, prison security is always the overarching consideration.
 Guards are almost always present and, except for visits with attorneys, prisoners have no right to privacy with their visitors.

 No prisoner, including a prisoner on death row, has any right to contact visitation.
-Contact visits allow the prisoner to sit together with visitors in a visiting room, usually with other prisoners, and enjoy limited physical contact (such as hand holding during the visit, and a brief kiss or hug at the start and end of visit).
+Contact visits allow the prisoner to sit together with visitors in a visiting room, usually with other prisoners, and enjoy limited physical contact (such as hand holding during the visit, and a brief kiss or hug at the start and end of the visit).

-As the United States Supreme Court noted, "Contact visits invite a host of security problems."
+As the U.S. Supreme Court noted, "Contact visits invite a host of security problems."
 (Block v.
 Rutherford, 468 U.S. 576, 587 (1984).)
 In Block v.
 Rutherford, the Court decided that jail officials were entitled to have a general bar against contact visits on the basis of security, namely to reduce the opportunity for escape, hostages, and smuggling drugs, weapons, or other contraband into the facility.

 States differ on whether contact visits are permitted for people convicted of capital crimes.
 For example, Texas death row prisoners are not allowed to have contact visits with anyone at any time, including prior to execution.
 In contrast, California permits contact visits for all prisoners, including those on death row, although visitors must be pre-approved and visits are subject to strict rules.